gpoulter/python-ngram/docs/tutorial.rst

 The update, discard, difference_update, intersection_update and symmetric_difference update
 methods from the builtin `set` class have been overridden to maintain the integrity of the NGram index when performing them.
+These take any iterable as argument, including another NGram instance.

 .. doctest::
     >>> G = ngram.NGram(['joe','joseph','jon','john','sally'])